hnem06/Job-Portal/README.md

 <h1 align="center">JobPortal</h1>

+## 📖 Giới thiệu
-<h4 align="center"> JobPortal is a website or online platform that helps job seekers and employers connect with each other.</h4>
+JobPortal is a website or online platform that helps job seekers and employers connect with each other.

 <p align="center">
   <a href="https://github.com/hnem06">